 Cancer Screening

-Once a diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results of Lynch syndrome has been confirmed, implementing a targeted screeningtesting for cancer or conditions that can lead to cancer before symptoms appear, also known as cancer screening plan becomes essential due to the increased risk of developing certain cancers.
+Once a diagnosis of Lynch syndrome has been confirmed, implementing a targeted screening plan becomes essential due to the increased risk of developing certain cancers.
 The content of this plan will vary from person to person based on the genetic mutation involved, your family’s history of cancer and the types of cancers that may be present.
 It will also outline the routine tests you should have and how regularly you should have them.
 Some recommendations for Lynch syndrome may include:

 - Annual physical examinations with family education surrounding signs and symptoms of related tumours.